 Civil suits cannot be brought against employers for work injuries because of wrongful death laws, but they can be brought against third parties who played a role in causing the workplace death.Getting Legal Help

 When your loved one has been killed in a workplace accident, you need to take care of yourself and your future.
 This means obtaining the benefits you deserve and that the law provides.
 Because there are multiple possible options after a workplace death and because insurance companies often try to pay out as little as possible, it is very important you have an advocate working for you.

-At the Law Offices of Jeffrey S. Glassman, we can evaluate your case to help you determine how best to pursue compensation for the loss of your loved one.
+At Jeffrey Glassman Injury Lawyer, we can evaluate your case to help you determine how best to pursue compensation for the loss of your loved one.
 We understand both workers’ compensation claims and civil lawsuits and we can vigorously and professionally advocate for you in obtaining any and all types of wrongful death compensation.

 To schedule your free consultation and learn more about how we can help you, get in touch with us today at (617) 777-7777 or contact us online.Wrongful Death Legal Help – (617) 777-7777 – Free Consultation